Home GastronomyMy favorite Italian restaurants in Paris

 Italian restaurants: 2nd arrondissement of Paris

-Mozzato, the mozzarella counter, has set up shop in Paris in the Montorgueil neighborhood.
-It is truly an essential address for mozzarella lovers, with eight different varieties on offer and a fresh slate that changes regularly.
-Plus, the 100% artisan neo-vintage decor (handmade ceiling lights, lettering signed by Etienne Renard, bar ordered from one of the last French pewterers…) does not spoil the pleasure found on the plate!
+Mozzato, the mozza counter, has settled in Paris in the Montorgueil district.
+It’s truly a must-visit spot for mozzarella lovers, with eight different varieties offered and a fresh chalkboard menu that changes regularly.
+Plus, the 100% artisan neo-vintage decor (hand-made ceiling lights, lettering signed by Etienne Renard, bar ordered from one of the last French pewterers…) only adds to the pleasure found on the plate!

-In terms of products, the establishment sources from carefully selected small Italian producers, like Cosimo, whose family dairy in the small village of Battipaglia brings together several generations around the same passion.
+In terms of products, the brand sources from carefully selected small Italian producers, like Cosimo, whose family dairy in the small village of Battipaglia brings together several generations around the same passion.

-- The tasting plates imagined by Mozzato to compare varieties and discover different types of mozzarella.
+• The tasting plates imagined by Mozzato to compare the varieties and discover the different types of mozzarella.

-- We tested sharing the Mozzato plate (21 € per person) with mozzarella di bufala, affumicata (smoked over damp straw), tressia (more fibrous and milky, cut into slices at the time of the aperitivo), burratina, stracciatella (the most refined and creamy part of the burrata), and ricotta di bufala.
-The plate is also accompanied by grilled and marinated vegetables, thin slices of cold cuts, pesto, focaccia, and a delicious truffle butter.
-I might as well tell you right away, this sharing plate can clearly serve as a main course!
-It’s very hearty, but it’s also delicious and the best starting point for discovering the superb products of this address.
+• We tested the Mozzato plate to share (21 € per person) with mozzarella di bufala, affumicata (smoked over damp straw), tressia (more fibrous and milky, sliced at the moment of the aperitivo), burratina, stracciatella (the most refined and creamy part of the burrata), and ricotta di bufala.
+The plate is also accompanied by grilled and marinated vegetables, a chiffonade of deli meats, pesto, focaccia, and a delicious truffle butter.
+I might as well tell you right away, this plate to share can clearly serve as a main course!
+It’s very hearty but it’s also delicious and the best introduction to discover the superb products of the place.

-- For hot dishes, we also tested (but really had a hard time finishing!)
-La Sorrentina, gnocchi and cherry tomatoes sautéed with garlic and basil with Campana buffalo mozzarella (16 €).
+• For hot dishes, we also tested (but we really had a hard time finishing them as a result) La Sorrentina, gnocchi and cherry tomatoes sautéed with garlic and basil with mozzarella di bufala Campana (16 €).

-- For dessert, I obviously wanted to try the house tiramisu (yes, it’s becoming an obsession, but when you love, you don’t count…) (7 €), which was also very, very good…
+• For dessert, I obviously wanted to try the house tiramisu (yes, it’s becoming an obsession but when you love it, you don’t count…) (7 €), which was also very, very good…

-- In the opposing camp, my favorite photographer opted for the vanilla panna cotta (7 €) with red fruit jam (yes, we’re having a tiramisu vs. panna cotta competition, the great challenge!).
+• In the opposing camp, my favorite photographer opted for the vanilla panna cotta (7 €) with red fruit jam (yes, we’re having a tiramisu vs. panna cotta competition, the big challenge!).

 Tested in 2017